Wasabiy/Wasabiy/README.md

 <br clear="both">

-<p align="left">I'm Syed Wahib Hussain, an IT graduate with a passion for game development and exploration.
+<p align="left">I'm Syed Wahib Hussain, a developer with a passion for game development, new technology, optimization and problem solving..
 Always eager to learn and share knowledge!<br><br>As a recent IT graduate, I'm diving headfirst into the tech world.
 I enjoy coding and constantly seeking to learn new technologies and enhance my skills.</p>  <a href="_N_CV_Syed_Wahib_Hussain.pdf">Check out my CV!</a>

 <h2>Some of the technologies I've gotten to work with over time</h2>
 <div align="center">